 ERA: 1974 to 1995

-This positive propaganda even released a jingle to support its cause, which you can listen to thanks to the Labor Arts site here.
+This positive propaganda even released a “Look for the Union Label” jingle to support its cause; you can learn more about it here.

 UNION LABELS UNITE!